Abdul-Wasi/Abdul-Wasi/README.md

-- 👋 Hi, I’m @Abdul-Wasi
+- 👋 Hi, I’m @Abdul Wasi

-- 👀 I’m interested in AI & ML, JavaScript, Python, Web Development, 3D- Coding Virtual Reality
-- 🌱 I’m currently learning Python
+- 👀 I'm passionate about solving problems using DSA and C++.
+Always learning and exploring new tech.

 - 📫 How to reach me - bhatabdul75@gmail.com

 <!---